ausdigital/ausdigital.github.io/index.md

    * [Fulfillment Semantics](fulfillment-semantics)
  * A transparent governance model where any stakeholder is free to participate.

+The semantic and technical specifications are open community processes based around the GitHub collaborative development environment.
+Business stakeholders may prefer to sign up for a <a href="http://eepurl.com/ctZ6hf">AusDigital general announcement</a> newsletter.

 # Background

 The [Australian Digital Business Council](http://digitalbusinesscouncil.com.au/) has published an interoperability framework that aims to increase national productivity through automation of common buisness processes such as invoicing.
 The standards are based on a "4 corner model" from Europe that depends heavily on traditional EDI hubs and B2B standards like ebXML.
 Although workable, uptake has been slow in Europe and so the Digital Business Council has also created a RESTful working group that aims to provide a simpler and more secure peer-to-peer implementation model based on ubiquitous internet standards such as REST.
 This site is the repository for those specifications.